alanbjohnston/CubeSatSim/gpsd/README.md

 ./config -a

-The telemetry string should end with the three values of lat lon alt after the sixth APRS packet is sent.
-Packets will be sent about every 30 seconds
+The telemetry string should end with the three values of lat lon alt.
+Packets will be sent about every 60 seconds

 the APRS location will also update automatically.